Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 Consider an economy with one final good whose demand is stochastic, and $N-1$ stages sequentially used to produce the final good.
 Throughout, I use industry and sector interchangeably.
 The structure of this production network is a line, where stage $N$ provides inputs to stage $N-1$ and so on until stage $0$, where goods are consumed.\footnote{I use the indexation of industries running from 0, final consumption, upward in the supply chain because, in this vertically integrated economy, industry $n$ has upstreamness equal to $n$.}

-The demand for each stage $n$ in period $t$ is $D_t^n$ with $n\in\mathcal{N}$.
-Stage 0 demand, the final consumption stage, is stochastic and follows an AR(1) with persistence $\rho\in (-1,1)$ and a positive drift $\bar D$.
-The error terms are distributed according to some finite variance distribution $F$ on a bounded support. $\bar D$ is assumed to be large enough relative to the variance of the error so that demand is never negative.\footnote{Including the positive drift does not change the inventory problem since, for storage, the relevant statistic is the first differenced demand.} Formally, final demand in period $t$ is $D_t^0=(1-\rho)\bar{D}+\rho D_{t-1}^0+\epsilon_t,\, \epsilon_t\sim F(0,\sigma^2)$.
-The production function is linear: for any stage $n$, if production is $Y_t^n$, it also represents the demand for stage $n+1$, $D_t^{n+1}$.
-This implies $Y_t^n=D_t^{n+1}$.
+The demand for each stage $n$ in period $t$ is $D_t^n$ with $n\in\mathbb{N}$.
+Stage 0 demand, the final consumption stage, is stochastic and follows an AR(1) with persistence $\rho\in (0,1)$ and a positive drift $\bar D$.
+The error terms are distributed according to some finite variance distribution $F(0,\sigma^2)$ on a bounded support. $\bar D$ is assumed to be large enough relative to the variance of the error so that demand bounded away from 0.
+Formally, final demand in period $t$ is $D_t^0=(1-\rho)\bar{D}+\rho D_{t-1}^0+\epsilon_t$.
+The production function is linear: for any stage $n$, if production is $Y_t^n$, it also represents the demand for stage $n+1$, $D_t^{n+1}$: $Y_t^n=D_t^{n+1}$.

-Stage 0 production is the sum of the final good demand and the change in inventories.
-Inventories at time $t$ for stage $n$ are denoted by $I^n_t$.